-7 Steps to a Memorable, Shareable, Retellable Story
+7 Techniques for a Memorable, Shareable, Retellable Story

 I turned the dial again and again.
 “Where’s that information in my brain?!”
 I asked myself, standing at my locker at the Dolphin Club.

 Brisk San Francisco Bay swim behind me, I began to shiver and realized I had forgotten my lock combination.
 The same lock I had been using for years.

 “27-20…what?”
 I groaned in frustration.
 A barrel-chested gray-haired swimmer walked by and pointed to a key on a thin chain around his neck.
 “I forgot my combination once too.
 You have it cut off, just go find Lou,” he said, referring to the 80-something caretaker of the club, the salty dog of salty dogs.

 As I considered my next move (find Lou, borrow a phone, ask wife to scour my computer), I thought of all the things I’ve been forgetting lately: passwords, phone numbers, addresses, names and meeting places.
 And why I’m so interested in retellable stories - they’re the things we remember!

 Because for all the massive investment of time and money in social media in the past 10 years, we’ve invested much less in the original social media: the stories we tell and retell, person-to-person, in interviews, in cafes and restaurants, and in meetings.
 This social media is at the foundation of our relationships, and at the foundation of our organizations.

 There are some simple steps to make your stories retellable.
 Here are seven of them: